FabianoManetti/fire_extinguishing_prediction/README.md

 <center><img src="fire_extinguishing_project_files/figure-gfm/unnamed-chunk-34-1.png"></center><br>

 As we could previously observe in our exploratory analysis, the feature `DESIBEL` has a smaller effect on the prediction model.
-For this reason, we will not consider it in our final model.
+For this reason, we did not consider it in our final model.

 # Optimizing the chosen model

-For our last step, we will train our final prediction model and evaluate its response.
+For our last step, we trained our final prediction model and evaluated its response.

 We were able to slight improve our **Precision** metric and achieved a value of **96.9%**.
-The model is now ready to be deployed to operational usage.
+The model was now ready to be deployed to operational usage.